 In the spirit of this comment (simplifying presentation), we have created a new figure (Fig. 4) visualizing the top model results.
 We moved Table 5 to the Appendix (now Table S6, plus a parallel Table S7 for RtARIMA).

 We do want to show the three separate drought periods, as we feel that this makes the analysis richer and helps to separate real drivers from spurious correlations.
-However, in order to make models more consistent across years and reduce spurious correlations, we now include the criteria that for a trait to be included as a candidate variable in the full model, the sign of coefficients must be consistent across all droughts (in addition to meeting the AIC criteria, as before).
+However to make models more consistent across years and reduce spurious correlations, we now include the criteria that for a trait to be included as a candidate variable in the full model, the sign of coefficients must be consistent across all droughts (in addition to meeting the AIC criteria, as before).
 This resulted in only two candidate variables for the main model (PLAdry and πtlp).
 (Removed was ring porosity, which had opposite effects in different droughts.)

 The authors might like to consider including Table 4 as a supplement, because as it stands it looks like an exploratory analysis.
 If the ‘single-variable approach’ is not just exploratory, state it clearly and why it is needed besides the full models with several parameters.